Shopify/shopify-api-js/packages/shopify-api/docs/guides/oauth.md

 #### Detecting scope changes

-When the OAuth process is completed, the created session has a `scope` field which holds all of the scopes that were requested from the merchant at the time.
+When the OAuth process is completed, the created session has a `scope` field which holds all of the access scopes that were requested from the merchant at the time.

-When an app's scopes change, it needs to request merchants to go through OAuth again to renew its permissions.
+When an app's access scopes change, it needs to request merchants to go through OAuth again to renew its permissions.
 The library provides an easy way for you to check whether that is the case at any point in your code:

 ```ts
 const session: Session; // Loaded from one of the methods above